rhoerr/supee-6788-toolbox/README.md

 All results are output to screen and to var/log/fixSUPEE6788.log.

+We recommend patching your site in two phases: First, apply the SUPEE-6788 patch and immediately run this script with the `fixWhitelists` flag to fix any functionality broken by the whitelist changes.
+(Verify that all entries added should in fact be there.)
+Then, run this script with `analyze` and/or `fix` to correct controller conflicts.
+Verify all is well, then disable the admin controller compatibility mode.

+After patching, scan with [MageReport.com](https://www.magereport.com/) to confirm your site is up to date.

 ## Technical Details
 For a rundown of conflicting changes from the SUPEE-6788 patch, see the [technical details brief](http://magento.com/security/patches/supee-6788-technical-details) and discussion on [Magento StackExchange](http://magento.stackexchange.com/questions/87214/how-to-check-which-modules-are-affected-by-security-patch-supee-6788/).